lipe-dev/lipe-dev.github.io-legacy/posts/how-to-deploy-to-github-pages-with-github-actions.md

 -          echo test, and deploy your project.
 ```

 The first step of the plan is already there.
 It's the checkout code.
-Note that we are just calling another pre-made action, called `actions/checkout@v2`.
+Note that we are just calling a pre-made action, called `actions/checkout@v2`.
 This action will get the code from our repo to the CI machine, and we don't have to manually write the commands.
 This action includes some optimization as well.
 <sup><sub>emoji added for fanciness</sub><sup>

 ```yaml